ashejim/D195/_build/html/_sources/task2.md

 #### C6: Visual Communication

 Task 3, the Project Report, must include graphic visualizations (at least two) for visually communicating elements of your project (see Task 3: G2).
-Describe a plan to include at least two visualizations of the data, statistical test(s), or model(s); and describe the tools you’ll use to generate the images.
+Describe a plan to include at least two visualizations of the data, statistical test(s), or model(s).
+Specifically, name the types of graphs, what they will visualize, and the tools you’ll use to generate the images.

 ### D: Description of Dataset